Ring Alarm Review

 That said, Ring’s monitoring is not the most reliable or fastest service, as you’ll soon see.

 If you’d rather self-monitor your system for free, just skip the trial and you’ll have self-monitoring by default (using your smartphone).
-Just keep in mind that if you self-monitor, police won’t be dispatched if there’s a break-in.
-You’ll have to call 911 yourself, and that’s a heavy load to carry.
+Just keep in mind that if you self-monitor, police won’t be dispatched automatically if there’s a break-in.
+You’ll have to call 911 yourself, and that’s a heavy responsibility to carry.

 Did You Know?
 Ring is one of a handful of DIY home security companies that allows self-monitoring.
 While self-monitoring is free (no monthly charge), keep in mind you won’t have a professional monitoring center backing your system.
-If you’re curious, we put together a rundown of what we believe are the top security systems without monitoring in 2024.
+If you’re curious, we put together a rundown of what we believe are the top security systems without monitoring in 2026.

 The Full Experience with Ring Alarm (2nd Gen)

 First off, when you sign up for 24/7 monitoring, you’ll go into “practice mode” for seven days.
-Now, I love that Ring gives users time to learn the ropes of the new system, but I don’t like that practice mode lasts seven days.
+Now, I love that Ring gives users time to learn the ropes of the new system, but I don’t love that practice mode lasts a full seven days.
 Sure, it might take a few days (and a few false alarms!) before you fully understand how it all works, but by day three, you’ll wish you had the pros backing you up already.

 Ready to laugh at my expense?
 Don’t worry, there’s an important lesson here.
 On day three of using the new Ring Alarm, my family went to sleep thinking the house was safe and secure.
 Then it happened.
 We woke to the siren blaring at 11:58 p.m.
 (It’s plenty loud when you think your life is in danger.)
 The culprit: The front door sensor had simply fallen off.